Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Results

-\item \textbf{Llama-2-7B-Chat} and \textbf{DeepSeek-R1-Distill-Qwen-7B}, by contrast, appeared more robust, with only a few high-suspicion flags across all domains. \end{itemize} These findings suggest that whether a model harbors semantic backdoors may depend on its training data and finetuning procedures, rather than being universal.
-In summary, certain models (notably Mistral and GPT-4o) and certain sensitive domains are more prone to harboring semantic backdoors.
+These findings suggest that whether a model exhibits semantic inconsistencies may depend on its training data and fine-tuning procedures rather than being universal.
+Certain models (notably Mistral-7B-Instruct-v0.3 and GPT-4o) and certain sensitive domains are more prone to such divergences.
+We next quantify the detection signals underlying these flags in RQ3.

-\textbf{RQ3: How effective is RAVEN in detecting them?} The results in Table~\ref{tab:backdoor_cases} show that RAVEN is highly effective in pinpointing potential backdoors.
-Nearly all instances we flagged for investigation corresponded to cases where a model’s responses had near-zero semantic entropy (indicating extremely high confidence and uniformity) coupled with a strong divergence from other models’ outputs.
-In other words, backdoored models often displayed an anomalous level of certainty precisely when their content deviated significantly from their peers.
-This provides direct evidence that low semantic entropy—especially when combined with cross-model disagreement—is a telling sign of a semantic backdoor.
-A few concrete representative examples illustrate this pattern: